Developer Notes #

 Parameters:

-file- Path to the JSON file relative to the data directorylang- Language code (currently onlyenis supported)
+file- Path to the JSON file relative to the data directory (optional ifjson_fileis in front matter)lang- Language code (currently onlyenis supported)

 get_title #